Alex-ssvlabs/gitbook-docs/docs/stakers/validator-onboarding/register-validators.md

 ## Set the Fee Recipient Address
 By default, your own address will be set as Fee Recipient for block proposals.

 Depending on your operations and off-chain arrangements, you might need to change that address.
-Use the **SSV Docs guide to change the Fee Recipient** ←←←.
+Use the [SSV Docs guide to change the Fee Recipient](/stakers/cluster-management/setting-fee-recipient-address.md).

 ## Monitor Validators
 Once onboarding is complete, monitor validator performance and cluster health: